Guidance

 1. Political

 A series of protests followed the coup alongside a Civil Disobedience Movement (CDM) focused on restricting the military regime’s control of vital services, particularly through peaceful strikes and a domestic boycott of military linked companies.
-This, alongside decisions made by the military regime, has impacted the public and private sector bringing severe disruption to basic services such as banking, health and transportation.
+This, alongside decisions made by the military regime, has impacted the public and private sector, bringing severe disruption to basic services such as electricity, internet access, banking, health and transportation.

 2. Economic

-Prior to the coup, COVID-19 had already started to hit the economy hard with a decline in GDP growth to 3.2% in 2020.
 During the quasi-civilian rule period from 2011 to 2021, liberalisation on economic governance, trade and investment resulted in the opening of the economy with positive impacts and an average of 6% growth.
-Since the coup the garment, tourism and retail sectors experienced significant slowdowns with implications for the poorest in society.
-FY2022/23 GDP per capita remains around 13% lower than 2019.

-There remain potential further economic risks if conflict and instability increase.
-Even if the situation remains unchanged, it can be expected that the economy will continue to ‘bounce along the bottom’ given the economic mismanagement from the regime, which is likely to maintain difficulties for consumers and businesses in terms of restricted access to banking and energy.
+There remain potential further economic risks if conflict and instability continue to increase.
+In February 2024, the military regime activated conscription resulting in negative consequences for the economy including migration-driven labour shortages and capital flight.
+The military regime’s economic mismanagement is likely to maintain difficulties for consumers and businesses in terms of restricted access to foreign exchange, essential commodities and energy.
 Unless these issues get resolved, a significant rebound in growth remains unlikely in Myanmar.

 Key figures at a glance